 ‘Then do,’ said she.”

 Kayleigh Edun works with a range of audiences including schools, colleges, universities and families.
 She develops and delivers school sessions, holiday activities and special events for Charlton House and the Heritage Centre that bring the heritage of Greenwich to life.

 The Princess Alice disaster is Britain’s worst recorded inland water incident and is a significant Victorian human interest story to me which has largely been forgotten in modern memory.
 Our rare photograph from 1878 illustrates the scale of the tragedy.

-Carolyn has worked at Greenwich Heritage Centre since 2013, first as a volunteer and then as a project officer working on the Trust’s First World War Centenary projects alongside partner organisations such as the Royal Borough of Greenwich.
-Currently Carolyn is the Trusts Facilities Officer working with the Trust’s tenants and across the Trust sites - Charlton House, Greenwich Heritage Centre and war memorials, looking after the buildings, staff and visitors.
+Carolyn has worked at Greenwich Heritage Centre since 2013, first as a volunteer and then as a Project Officer working on the Trust’s First World War Centenary projects alongside partner organisations such as the Royal Borough of Greenwich.
+Currently Carolyn is the Facilities Manager, working with the Trust’s tenants and across the sites - Charlton House, Greenwich Heritage Centre and the war memorials - looking after the buildings, staff and visitors.